Standing at the edge of Grimwith Reservoir

 Distance: 4.5 miles

 Terrain: Easy underfoot, easily identifiable paths, well signposted.
 Minimal Ascent (600 feet).
-Can get muddy in places so walking boots/ wellies are a must!
+Can get muddy in places.

 Where to park for Grimwith Reservoir?
 There is a decent sized car park at the reservoir, next to the Sailing Club Car Park